-Pink Floyd’s Vera Lynn Turning 100, Releases New 2017 Album For Charity
+Vera Lynn Turning 100, Releases New 2017 Album For Charity

-Will Vera Lynn wear a Pink Floyd t-shirt when she releases her new album when she turns 100 in 2017 — or will Pink Floyd show up at her charity birthday party wearing Vera Lynn t-shirts?
+Will Vera Lynn wear a Pink Floyd T-shirt when she releases her new album when she turns 100 in 2017, or will Pink Floyd show up at her charity birthday party wearing Vera Lynn T-shirts?

 While it has yet to be seen if Vera Lynn will attend her new album celebration and pay homage to Pink Floyd for including her name and story in their lyrics, what is true is that Vera Lynn is breaking records by being the oldest singer to release an album at age 100.

-Although Pink Floyd’s The Wall is one of the most famous albums in the world, few of their fans may know that the woman behind their song “Vera” is a real person, and she is turning 100-years-old on March 20, 2017.
+Although Pink Floyd’s The Wall is one of the most famous albums in the world, few of their fans may know that the woman behind their song “Vera” is a real person, and she is turning 100 years old on March 20, 2017.

-In fact, Vera Lynn is releasing an album for her one-hundredth birthday, and she is one of the most famous musicians in the world, but especially in Pink Floyd’s home country of the U.K. Adding to her long list of famous moments, in 1975, Queen Elizabeth II renamed her Dame Vera Lynn.
+In fact, Vera Lynn is releasing an album for her 100th birthday, and she is one of the most famous musicians in the world, but especially in Pink Floyd’s home country of the U.K. Adding to her long list of famous moments, in 1975, Queen Elizabeth II renamed her Dame Vera Lynn.

 Vera Lynn’s career started early in childhood when she was paid to sing, but her fame for music started around the early 1940s when she was singing on the radio and in her first films in 1943.